Love Island 2020 cast – meet the full line-up of singletons looking for love

 Instagram: @connagh92

-Mannequin Connagh is out to couple up with a woman who shares his pursuits, whereas additionally being self-sufficient.
-Will he have the ability to impress?
+Mannequin Connagh is out to couple up with a lady who shares his pursuits, whereas additionally being self-sufficient.
+Will he be capable of impress?

 Learn extra about Connagh right here.